 When her class is evacuated, she prevails on Tom to give her a job teaching the children who've been left behind, or sent back unwanted from the countryside.
 Some are physically disabled, and one child, eleven-year-old Zachary, is a black American with whom Mary forms an instant bond.

 Mary and Tom fall in love, and she prepares her classroom, complete with a basement air raid shelter.
 In the midst of the Christmas pageant, the sirens sound and the children and teacher go down, along with spectators Tom and Alistair.
 Due to Mary's pre-planning, they're able to continue the pageant below stairs.
-Knowing that Alistair has now been accepted by the army, Tom broods beside his friend, wondering if their friendship is over.
-Perhaps "it is not possible, after all, for a man who had gone to war to abide a man who had stayed."
+Knowing that Alistair has now been accepted by the army, Tom broods beside his friend, worried that perhaps "it is not possible, after all, for a man who had gone to war to abide a man who had stayed."

 Cleave alters his language as the situation darkens.
 The light witticisms that initially mark the conversations between Tom and Alistair and Tom and Mary give way to images of ruthless realism.
 The reader is party to Alistair's grim thoughts about "the crushing fatigue and the fear, and the constant mental strain of saying to others, We shall prevail, and to oneself, I am defeated."
 Under the air raid, Tom speaks seriously to Mary, admitting that now he really hates the Germans, though "he never thought he had it in him."
 Her witty reply is filled with brittle bitterness, "'That's why we call them the enemy.
 See how it works now, darling?'"